 - The Council can review your claim and then return it to the administrative law judge for reconsideration.

 If your claim is returned to the judge, you may need to attend another hearing.
 If the Council rejects your appeal, then your last remaining option is to file a lawsuit in federal district court.

 Filing Suit with a Baltimore Social Security Appeals Lawyer

 Filing suit in federal district court is a big step.
 The legal system is particularly difficult for non-lawyers to navigate, and even a procedural mistake can jeopardize your entire claim.
-If you haven’t already engaged a lawyer at this point, we strongly recommend speaking with a Baltimore Social Security appeals lawyer to discuss your case and whether this option is right for you.
+If you haven’t already engaged a lawyer at this point, we strongly recommend speaking with a Washington DC Social Security appeals lawyer to discuss your case and whether this option is right for you.
 Ultimately, it is your last opportunity to get the benefits you need, so it is critical that this step is handled correctly.